 WORKING MEMORY WITH CHILDREN

-Many primary-school aged children with Language Difficulties can find it challenging understanding and using language.
-Many children with Language difficulties can understand English’s basic sentences (e.g. The monkey bit the lion), however find difficulty with longer or advanced forms of language (e.g. The skinny monkey hungrily bit the grumbly old lion; the grumbly old lion was bitten by the skinny monkey).
+Many primary-school-aged children with Language Difficulties can find it challenging to understand and use language.
+Many children with Language difficulties can understand English’s basic sentences (e.g. The monkey bit the lion), however, find difficulty with longer or more advanced forms of language (e.g. The skinny monkey hungrily bit the grumbly old lion; the grumbly old lion was bitten by the skinny monkey).

 The difference between children with Language Difficulties and their peers.